telerik/maui-docs/controls/listview/load-on-demand.md

 You can also use the ListView options for performing advanced control over its load-on-demand feature.

-### Control the Number of Preloaded Items
+### Control the Number of Pre-loaded Items

 This feature works in conjunction with the [LoadOnDemandMode.Automatic mode of the ListView]({%slug listview-features-load-on-demand%}#automatic-mode).
 You can control the minimum number of items loaded ahead through ListView `LoadOnDemandBufferItemsCount` property.
-By default, it is set to 10 items.
+By default, the property is for 10 items.
 When ListView requests an item in the buffer, it will trigger a new loading batch.

 ### Change the Appearance of the Manual Load Button